graalvm/graalvm-demos/native-image-configure-examples/README.md

     ```bash
     mvn package
     ```
-3. Once the Maven build succeeds, a native executable called "example" will be generated in the _configure-at-runtime-example/target/_ folder.
-Execute it:
+3. Once the Maven build succeeds, a native executable called "example" will be generated in the _configure-at-runtime-example/target/_ directory.
+Run it:
     ```
     ./target/example
     Tue Mar 23 22:17:33 EET 2021